 3) The Tsunami Analysis Tool is a piece of software developed by the JRC to allow a proper analysis of Tsunami events in real time, during their occurrence, in order to give the possibility to quickly estimate the real potential consequences of a Tsunami; the objective is therefore to prepare to launch Warning Messages..
 The software allows the direct comparison of scenario databases (GSD) or online calculations (OCS) with sea level measurements in real time though international channels.

 4) The Tsunami Alerting Device (TAD) has been designed for installation in tsunami prone coastal areas.
 The TAD delivers warning messages to the population at risk in the quickest possible time.
 A prototype is currently operating in Setubal (Portugal).
 The TAD consists of a panel equipped with data receivers, a display, an alerting siren and a loudspeaker.
 It can be automatically activated by the GDACS system or can be connected with existing local sea level measurement systems.
 This allows the device to activate the alarm also in the case of dangerous waves of non-seismic origin such as those created by landslides.

-Today, the “official” Tsunami warning systems, developed in the frame of UNESCO-IOC (Integovernmental Oceanographic Commission) rely only on seismic signals and provide information on the arrival times of the tsunami wave along coastal areas.
-Other National Systems are more advanced: for example the Japanese national tsunami warning system relies on pre-calculated tsunami scenarios, allowing it to issue a first alert within 3 minutes of an earthquake that scores more than 6.5 on the Richter scale.
+Nowadays, the “official” tsunami warning system - developed in the frame of UNESCO-IOC (Intergovernmental Oceanographic Commission) - relies only on seismic signals and provide information on the arrival times of the tsunami wave along coastal areas.
+Other national systems are more advanced.
+For example, the Japanese national tsunami warning system relies on pre-calculated tsunami scenarios, allowing it to issue a first alert within 3 minutes of an earthquake that scores more than 6.5 on the Richter scale.